Imperfect Vegan: Eating Foods or Drinks that used Animal By-Products in their Production Process (Sugar, Beer, Wine and Other Beverages)May 07, 2020

 “Are wine and other alcoholic beverages vegan?”

-There are many fantastic articles, posts and videos online that you can go all science-geeky on, understanding chemical compositions, the stages of production, clarification, brewing, refining, etc., but you know me, rather than having this post and episode be about the technical and very specific details, I’ll be sharing my perspective on these questions, from a simple and practical angle, and if you want to learn more, I’ll be embedding two fantastic videos by the wonderful Bite Sized Vegan at the end of this post.
+There are many fantastic articles, posts and videos online that you can go all science-geeky on, understanding chemical compositions, the stages of production, clarification, brewing, refining, etc., but you know me, rather than having this post be about the technical and very specific details, I’ll be sharing my perspective on these questions, from a simple and practical angle, and if you want to learn more, I’ll be embedding two fantastic videos by the wonderful Bite Sized Vegan at the end of this post.
 She goes into so much detail when it comes to the specifics, ingredients and composition of certain products.

 What naturally happens when most of our food system (especially the most profitable side of it) relies on animals